History of the Perthshire Patons

 'Rimalton' and 'Scoonyburn' in 1783 (Stobie, NLS)

-John and Agnes (also referred to as Ann) may have had more than three children, but at the moment only three are known of.
+John and Agnes (also referred to as Ann) may have had more than three children, but at the moment only three are confirmed, although evidence of a possible fourth has also been found.
 The earliest child was their daughter Agnes baptised in the parish of Dunbarney in May 1773.
 In the old parochial register, John is listed as being resident in Rimbltown.
 For a while this caused considerable confusion, as the only Rimbltown that could be found was a Rimbleton located about ten miles away in neighbouring Fife, situated in the Markinch area of modern Glenrothes.
 In fact, it now transpires that Rimbltown was in fact Rimalton, located to the west of Moncrieffe Hill, beside Craigend, and about two miles south of Perth.

 By 1777, John's son John was also baptised in Rimalton ('Rimbletown'), Dunbarney, as well, and by March 7th 1779 the family had moved a few hundred yards further north, with their son William recorded as being born at the edge of the town in Sconieburn, near the Craigie district, which was home to the town’s rapidly growing weaving community.
 The placename of Sconieburn Hill still exists, and is just off the A912 into Perth, where the current prison in Perth stands today.